Lesterpaintstheworld/terminal-velocity/demande.md

   - Interactions between Isabella and Marcus sometimes lack emotional depth and dramatic tension regarding economic frameworks and character interactions.
   - [REDACTED] regarding the economic framework and character interactions.
   - Duplications and inconsistencies exist in character profiles, leading to inconsistencies in their development.
+  - Duplications and inconsistencies exist in character profiles, leading to inconsistencies in their development.

 - **Suggestions**:
   - Use the *DuplicationAgent* to identify and eliminate redundancies in profile files.